Efficient Construction of the BWT for Repetitive Text Using String Compression: Methods

 \subsection{The Induction Phase}

-The induction phase starts with the computation of $BWT^{h}$, the BCR BWT for the text $T^{h}$ of the last parsing round $h$.
+The induction phase starts with the computation of $BWT^{h}_{bcr}$, the BCR BWT for the text $T^{h}$ of the last iteration $h$ of the parsing phase (Line~\ref{code:ind_phase_start} of Algorithm~\ref{algo:ovgrlbwt}).
 This step is trivial as each symbol in $T^{h}$ encodes a full string of $\mathcal{T}$ (see the ending condition of the parsing phase).
 Hence, the left context of every symbol is the symbol itself.
-BCR BWT maintains the relative order of the strings in $\mathcal{T}$ (see Section~\ref{ssec:bwt}), so $BWT^{h}$ is $T^{h}$ itself.
+The BCR BWT maintains the relative order of the strings in $\mathcal{T}$ (see Section~\ref{ssec:bwt}), so $BWT^{h}_{bcr}$ is $T^{h}$ itself.

-We now describe the steps we perform during every induction step $i<h$.
-In this case, assume we receive as input (i) $BWT^{i+1}$ from the previous phase, (ii) $D^{i}$, and (iii) $pBWT^{i}$.
-Before explaining our procedure, we describe some important properties of $BWT^{i+1}$.
+Before explaining our induction procedure, we describe some important properties of $BWT^{i+1}_{bcr}$.
+As a quick reminder, \exppset{} is the expanded parsing set encoding the strings in $\mathcal{F}^{i}$ (see Lemma~\ref{lem:lem2}) plus the sequences that are left-maximal suffixes in $\mathcal{F}^{i}$.
+The strings in \exppset{} are precisely those inducing unsolved blocks in $pBWT^{i}$.